Rodri: Early life and career

 Rodrigo Hernández Cascante was born on 22 June 1996 in Madrid.
 He joined Atlético Madrid's youth setup in 2007 aged 11, from CF Rayo Majadahonda.
 Released in 2013 due to a "lack of physical strength", he subsequently signed with Villarreal.

 On 7 February 2015, while still a junior, Rodri made his senior debut for the reserves, coming on as a late substitute in a 3–1 away win against RCD Espanyol B in the Segunda División B. He was handed his first start 15 days later, in a 2–0 victory at Real Zaragoza B.

 Rodri made his first-team debut on 17 December 2015, starting in a 2–0 home win against SD Huesca for that season's Copa del Rey.
 His first La Liga appearance was on 17 April 2016, when he came on as a second-half substitute for Denis Suárez in a 2–1 away loss to Rayo Vallecano.

 On 4 December 2017, having already established himself as a regular, Rodri renewed his contract until 2022.
-He scored his first goal in the Spanish top level on 18 February 2018, the opener in a 1–1 away draw against RCD Espanyol.
+He scored his first goal in the Spanish top level on 18 February 2018, the opener in a 1–1 away draw against Espanyol.

 Atlético Madrid

 On 24 May 2018, Rodri returned to Atlético Madrid after the club reached an agreement with Villarreal for his transfer.
 He signed a five-year contract with the club, for a fee in the region of €20 million, plus €5 million in variables.
 He made his debut on 15 August in the 2018 UEFA Super Cup in Tallinn, playing the first 71 minutes of a 4–2 extra-time win over city rivals Real Madrid.
+He scored his first goal for the club on 10 November 2018, netting in a 3–2 win against Athletic Bilbao.

 Manchester City

 2019–20 season: First season in England

 On 3 July 2019, Manchester City met the terms of Rodri's £62.6 million release clause, enabling him to buy out the remainder of his contract with Atlético and leave the club.
 The transfer was a new record fee paid by Manchester City.
 He signed a five-year contract.

-Rodri made his debut in the 2019 FA Community Shield on 4 August at Wembley Stadium, playing the full 90 minutes as City won on penalties against Liverpool after a 1–1 draw.
+Rodri, aged 23, made his debut in the 2019 FA Community Shield on 4 August at Wembley Stadium, playing the full 90 minutes as City won on penalties against Liverpool after a 1–1 draw.
 He made his Premier League debut against West Ham United six days later in a 5–0 away win, and on 14 September he scored his first goal in a 3–2 away defeat against Norwich City.

 It was announced in October 2019 that Rodri would be out for a month due to a hamstring injury.
 On 1 March 2020, City won the EFL Cup at Wembley Stadium for the third consecutive time, beating Aston Villa 2–1 in the final.
 Rodri headed in City's second goal from a corner, which ultimately turned out to be the winner.